What is Standard Template Library (STL) in C++

 1. Associative containers implement data structures that are quickly searched.

-2. It can be classified in two ways namely containers which require unique key and containers which allow multiple entries using name key.
+2. It can be classified in two ways namely containers that require a unique key and containers that allow multiple entries using a name key.

 Example: set, map, multiset, multimap.